Seafood-Globalization-Lab/artis-hpc/README.md

 This repository automates and orchestrates running the ARTIS model on AWS Batch.
 It supports two primary workflows:

 1. **Full (brand-new) setup**
+   - provision AWS infrastructure
-   Provision AWS infrastructure, build and push Docker images, upload model inputs, and submit Batch jobs from scratch.
+   - build and push Docker images
+   - upload model inputs
+   - submit Batch jobs

 2. **Incremental or restart runs**
-   Re-use existing AWS resources and Docker image, upload updated model inputs, and submit new Batch jobs (including a “resume at get_snet” option if needed).
+   - re-use existing AWS resources and Docker image
+   - upload updated model inputs
+   - submit Batch jobs (including a “restart at get_snet” option if needed).

 **Primary Audience**
 A technically proficient data scientist (macOS) who maintains, develops, and runs the ARTIS pipeline on AWS.
 Detailed documentation is provided so future maintainers can pick up this project even if they start from scratch.